ccleere12-cmd/memory-game/README.md

 # Memory Game

 A two-player terminal-based memory matching game written in Python.
-Test your memory skills by matching pairs of symbols on a 4x5 grid and compete to score the most points.
+Test your memory skills by matching pairs of symbols on a 4x5 grid as you compete to score the most points.

 ## Features